pborenstein/esther.lol/src/esther.md

 #### Esther Approaches the King

 On the third day of the fast, Esther dressed in her royal clothes and stood at the king's inner court, facing the king's apartment.
 The king sat on his royal throne in the palace, facing the entrance.
-When the king saw Queen Esther standing in the court, he was pleased, and he extended to Esther his golden scepter.
-Esther approached and touched the tip of the scepter.
+When the king saw Queen Esther standing in the court, he was pleased, so he extended his golden scepter toward Esther.
+She approached the king and
+touched the tip of his scepter.

 ### King